 Highmark has staked its claim as the largest health insurer in the Keystone state.
-A licensee of the Blue Cross and Blue Shield Association, the not-for-profit firm covers some 4.9 million people in its core service areas in central and western Pennsylvania and the Lehigh Valley.
+A licensee of the Blue Cross and Blue Shield Association, the not-for-profit firm covers some 5.3 million people in its core service areas in central and western Pennsylvania and the Lehigh Valley.
 It serves additional customers in West Virginia, Delaware, and other areas of Pennsylvania through its subsidiaries and affiliates, and it provides administrative and network-access services nationally.
 In addition, Highmark sells Medicare Advantage and prescription drug plans to seniors.
 Other subsidiaries (not operating under a BCBS license) provide dental insurance, vision care, and other products and services nationwide.
+The firm is owned by Highmark Health.

-Highmark also operates more than 600 optical retail stores (Visionworks) and four US-based eyewear manufacturing facilities.
-In the optical arena, subsidiaries include managed vision care organization Davis Vision (with 55 million members), and eyewear manufacturer Viva Optique. .
+Highmark also operates some 650 optical retail stores (Visionworks) in 40 states and four US-based eyewear manufacturing facilities.
+In the optical arena, subsidiaries include managed vision care organization Davis Vision (with 19 million members), and eyewear manufacturer Viva Optique.

 Another unit, HM Insurance Group, offers employer health risk solutions such as stop-loss insurance and a limited benefit medical plan, while United Concordia Companies provides dental coverage to around 8 million members across the US.